epsil/roselisp/README.md

 Roselisp is a Scheme-like Lisp implementation that compiles to JavaScript.
 Roselisp is self-hosted and provides both a Lisp interpreter and a Lisp compiler, as well as a simple decompiler for translating from JavaScript to Roselisp.

+Roselisp is named after the [*rose tree*](https://en.wikipedia.org/wiki/Rose_tree) data structure, which plays a core part in Roselisp's design.

 Roselisp is free software and is licensed under the MPL license.
 The MPL is a library license that permits Roselisp to be linked with both free code and proprietary code.

 ## Usage